Revieve Launches Beauty Technology Platform on Google Cloud Marketplace

 Revieve's solutions personalize every aspect of the consumer journey with fully inclusive digital makeup, skincare and other beauty experiences to meet consumers' diverse and unique needs.
 Retailers and beauty brands can increase conversion rates, enable and create lasting loyalty experiences with consumers, and drive AOV and revenue by providing expert advice and tailored product recommendations based on users' characteristics, unique preferences, skin concerns/analysis, as well as offering visualization and digital try-on experiences.

-"Bringing Revieve and its solutions to the Google Cloud marketplace will help beauty retailers and brands leverage real-time data and product discovery insights to strengthen inventory and merchandising strategy decisions, in addition to enhancing monetary opportunities," said Paul Tepgenhart, Global Director at Google Cloud.
+"Bringing Revieve and its solutions to Google Cloud marketplace will help beauty retailers and brands leverage real-time data and product discovery insights in new ways.
+From strengthening inventory and merchandising strategy decisions, to enhancing opportunities to reach new audiences," said Paul Tepfenhart, Global Director at Google Cloud.

 About Revieve